victorzimmer/Reportix/README.md

 # Reportix
 ## Project Description
 AI-powered web application which helps users write reports.
 The application uses pre-trained models to generate text live as the user types.
-The texts which the model generates is directional help to the user.
+The texts which the model generates is directional assistance for the user.
+Reportix does not write the report on your behalf, but rather attempts to encourage and assist the process of writing.

+Reportix is compatible with multiple AI models, and model management is done thru Ollama.

 ## Prerequisites
 LaTeX needs to be installed on the host system.